K7MDL2/BT-Keyboard-CW-Keyer/README.md

 Features: WiFi, BT, Dual Core, 240MHz, VRef calibration in efuse, Coding Scheme None Crystal is 40MHz

 I am using esp-idf 5.5.1 in Visual Studio Code.
 I had to add the Arduino32 component to support the arduino Tone() and noTone() functions rather then mek the effort to set up PWM channels (using ledc) manaully).
 The bt_keyboard .cpp and .hpp are under components/bt_keyboard/src folder.
-The CamkeLists.tx files are set accordingly.
+The CMakeLists.tx files are set accordingly.
 I edited the c_cpp_properties.json and sdkconfig and sdkconfig.defaults quite a bit to get things working.